cecilios/agrilla/README.en.md

  <a href="https://letsdrawtoday.com/how-to-use-the-grid-method/" target="_blank">https://letsdrawtoday.com/how-to-use-the-grid-method/</a>.

-**AGrilla is still not buildable as I need to fix some issues related to running outside my environment.
-Also I have to upload missing icons not yet finished.
-In a few days this will be finished.
-Sorry!**

 ## License
 AGrilla is distributed under the MIT license, a permissive open source license to allow AGrilla to be used in any projects, whether open source or proprietary.
 This license is a GPL compatible license, so you can use AGrilla in GPL licensed projects.